 Here are just a few ways we can use toys and fun…

 Fetch is a near perfect game.
 It teaches your dog to “come” to you and “drop” things for you while at the same time giving him a great workout.
-It is also a great way to bond with your dog because you are the source for a lot of fun coming his way.
-Instinctually, dogs will run after/chase anything small and moving (some dogs with a stronger drive for this than others).
+It is also a great way to bond with your dog because it is an interactive game, two players needed!
+Instinctually, many dogs will run after/chase anything small and moving (some dogs with a stronger want for this than others).
 The tricky part of fetch is bringing the object back and giving it up.
 It’s true that some dogs are “naturals” at fetch while others need a little help in coaxing them into the game.

 For those that need a little encouragement, I start by tossing an object I think the dog likes (ball, stuffed toy) not too far away, maybe only 5 feet.
 Next, I get very animated (i.e. look silly and ridiculous) while luring him back to me, waving a delicious treat at his face if need be.
 When he reaches me, I say “drop” while holding the treat in front of his nose and click/treat for the drop.
 Eventually, for most dogs, you can phase out the treat reward because the game (and getting the ball) itself becomes the reward.

 Repeat, gradually extending the distance of the throw.
 I try to end the game before the dog gets bored; initially, you may only do 3 or 4 tosses.
 When I first began teaching my dog Rufus how to fetch I found that after about 3 throws he would just take the ball out, lay down with it and start chewing on it SO, we went to 2 tosses and quit.
 He still is not a “crazy, fetch dog” but he will now play for a good 20 or so throws before getting bored.
 In that 20 toss session he has practiced “come” and “drop,” been exercised and had a great time playing with me.